elitalon/elitalon.github.io/_posts/2016-07-23-what-nobody-will-tell-you-about-json.md

 ---
 title: What nobody will tell you about JSON
-description: Edited transcription of "What nobody will tell you about JSON", a talk I gave for App Builders Zürich.
+description: Edited transcript of "What nobody will tell you about JSON", a talk I gave at App Builders Zürich.
 ---
-This is an edited transcription of [a talk](http://www.meetup.com/App-Builders-Zurich/events/231739951) I did for [App Builders Zürich](http://www.meetup.com/App-Builders-Zurich/) on July 2016.
+This is an edited transcript of [a talk](http://www.meetup.com/App-Builders-Zurich/events/231739951) I gave at [App Builders Zürich](http://www.meetup.com/App-Builders-Zurich/) on July 2016.
 I have arranged the content in a different way and omitted some parts to make the written version more coherent.

 <!--more-->

 ---

 ## Motivation
-Back in February, the mobile team at [FIFA TMS](https://www.fifatms.com) had to develop a new feature for [GPX](https://www.fifatms.com/gpx/).
+Back in February, the mobile team at [FIFA TMS](https://www.fifatms.com) (was asked) to develop a new feature for [GPX](https://www.fifatms.com/gpx/).
 The application was written in Objective-C at that time, but this new feature was pretty much isolated from the rest of the code.
-The only shared components were an HTTP client to fetch data from back-end, an style guide and some small helpers.
+The only shared components were an HTTP client to fetch data from back-end, a style guide and some small helpers.
 We decided to implement it in Swift, because we would not need to [mix and match](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html) both languages too much.

 One of the decisions that we had to make was how to parse back-end responses.
 We didn’t want to reinvent the wheel, so we started looking at existing solutions.
 That led us to discover some interesting facts about third-party libraries in Swift, in particular for parsing JSON.